 - Obtain a petition form from the Property’s Appraiser’s office, from this website (below), or request one be mailed to you.

 - Complete all applicable sections of the petition.

 - Checks for the appropriate filing fee should be made payable to: Clerk of Circuit Court.

-- Your completed petition must be received by the Clerk’s Office no later than Friday, September 12, 2014*, along with the appropriate filing fee.
+- Your completed petition must be received by the Clerk’s Office no later than Friday, September 11, 2015 at 4:30PM*, along with the appropriate filing fee.
 After your petition has been processed, a copy will be emailed, along with the validated receipt for the filing fee, to the email address provided on the petition.

 - If the petition is being filed by an unlicensed agent, and is not signed by the taxpayer, provide a written authorization from the taxpayer.

 FILING FEES – Pursuant to Florida Statute 194.013